roop/roop.github.io/hideandseek/index.md

 you can use Hide & Seek to hide your identity in Google search, while still staying logged into Gmail.

-Before using Hide & Seek, you need to think about which Google and Bing services you can use logged out.
+Before using Hide & Seek, you need to decide Google and Bing services you'd like to use logged out.
 Then, configure Hide & Seek to hide your identity in those services.
 After that, you can search as usual and your searches will be performed as a logged out user.
 You can simultaneously use other Google or Microsft services (like Gmail or Outlook) in other tabs as a logged in user.

 Some caveats: